What Price Glory (1952 film): Plot

 At the front, Flagg's attempts to capture a live German officer lead to the death of Lieutenant Moore, after which a wounded Aldrich goads Flagg and Quirt in attempting to capture the officer themselves.
-On their way behind enemy lines, they both realize they love Charmaine, which once again re-heats their rivalry.
-The two do manage to capture a German colonel, but as they are bringing him back to the American lines, they are hit by a German barrage, killing the colonel and wounding Quirt.
-Quirt taunts Flagg with the fact that he will be going back to the village first, giving him the first shot at Charmaine.
+On their way behind enemy lines, they both realize they love Charmaine, which re-heats their rivalry.
+The two capture a German colonel, but, while bringing him back to the American lines, they are hit by a German barrage, killing the colonel and wounding Quirt.
+Quirt taunts Flagg with the fact that he will be returning to the village first, giving him the first shot at Charmaine.
 Right after he leaves for the base hospital in the village, Lewisohn brings a German lieutenant he has captured to Flagg.
-The joy is short-lived however, as Lewisohn is almost immediately killed by a German barrage after handing his prisoner over.
+The joy is short-lived however, as Lewisohn is killed by a German barrage after handing his prisoner over.

 Flagg calls Cokely to tell him of the officer's capture, only to have Cokely renege on his pledge to withdraw Flagg's company from the front.
 As Flagg leads his Marines deeper into enemy territory, Quirt begins to woo Charmaine.
 Before the two can marry, Flagg returns from the front, confesses to her that he is not married, and proposes to her.
 Charmaine cannot decide between the two men, leading to a fight between them.
 The two decide to play cards for the right to marry Charmaine.
 Flagg wins, after bluffing Quirt, but before he can marry Charmaine, Sergeants Lipinsky and Kiper arrive and let Flagg know they have been ordered back to the front.
 After initially balking at the order, Flagg realizes he cannot desert his men.

 As the Marines move out, Flagg tells Kiper that he has been discharged, and that he has kept the discharge hidden from him for over a year.
 Rather than become angry, Kiper slings his weapon over his shoulder and joins the Marines marching out.
-Quirt, meanwhile, can stay behind, due to his injury, but he also picks up his rifle and joins his company.
+Quirt, meanwhile, can stay behind, due to his injury, but also picks up his rifle and joins his company.